 Post-test scores above the scale score range: Per FDOE policy, post-tests scores that are OOR high are reportable as a post-test score.
 Any additional attempts to post-test the student must occur within the test publisher's recommended hours of instruction between post-tests.
+See the section Summary of all State Approved Assessments for publisher guidance on post-test hours of instruction.
 Post-test scores must be reported to the state regardless of whether an MSG was made for NRS reporting purposes.
 OOR high TABE scores should be reported with a leading '9' followed by the scale score shown on the student's report.